crockpotveggies/crockpotveggies.github.io/_posts/2015-08-17-light-gravity-unexplored-warp-research.md

 The second idea is a lab experiment that shows photons can be grouped together.
 The Rydberg blockade is an effect where molecules can be frozen into "molecules" and was produced by a team from Harvard and MIT (see <i><a href="http://www.nature.com/nature/journal/v502/n7469/full/nature12512.html" target="_blank">Attractive photons in a quantum nonlinear medium</a></i>).
 The applications of this effect are not yet fully understood, though you could speculate this is a storage mechanism of photons.

-Considering these topics together, there may be research of interest here to start putting these ideas together.
+Considering these topics together, there may be research of interest here to start looking at experimentation.
 If photons can be frozen and grouped together, there may be a technique to squeeze them.
 Currently, this is far beyond the scope of our immediate goals though it is of great interest.

 <h3>Two Unresolved Areas of Gravitational Research</h3>